The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Something tickled her hand.
 Glancing down, she saw rivers of crimson pouring down her elbow.
 Shaking, she followed the blood up to where a large shard of glass was sticking out of the meat of her upper arm.
 The sharp edge glinted as she stared at it.

 Dazed, Linsan reached up and pulled it out.
 She could feel the wet sucking before it popped free with a gout of blood.
-Her hand trembling, she tossed the glass aside and then looked around for something to stop the blood that was now pouring out.
+Her hand trembling, she tossed the glass aside and then looked around for something to stop the blood that poured out.

 Linsan gestured toward the bank.
 “The bank?”